Fan Fic: Like One Sundered Star

 - Fantastic Racism:

-- Kanaya faces a great deal of prejudice as jadeblood trolls are expected to cloister themselves at adulthood and devote their lives to tending the Mother Grubs.
+- Kanaya faces a great deal of prejudice as jadeblood trolls are expected to cloister themselves at adulthood and devote their lives to tending the Mother Grubs, or at least end up in some form of caretaking profession.

 - Karkat's blood mutation has to remain a carefully guarded secret, lest he face immediate culling.